 As mentioned in the previous section, an Integrated Development Environment (IDE) contains all of the things you need to develop, compile, link, and debug your programs.
 So let’s install one.

 The obvious question is, “which one?”.
 Keep in mind that you can install multiple IDEs, so there is no “wrong decision” here.
 During the course of these tutorials, we will be showing you some of the nice features of your IDE, such as how to do integrated debugging.
-All of our examples will be done using both Microsoft’s Visual C++ 2005 Express Edition, and Code::Blocks.
+All of our examples will be done using both Microsoft’s Visual C++ (for Windows), and Code::Blocks (for Linux or Windows).
 Thus we highly recommend you pick one of these.

-However, if you would like to try your hand at another compiler, you are free to do so.
-The concepts we show you will work for any IDE — however, different IDE’s use different keymappings and different setups, and you may have to do a bit of searching to find the equivalent of what we show you.
+However, if you would like to try a different IDE, you are free to do so.
+The concepts we show you will work for any IDE -- however, different IDE’s use different keymappings and different setups, and you may have to do a bit of searching to find the equivalent of what we show you.

 Note: This tutorial was originally written when Microsoft was distributing the 2005 version of Visual C++.
-Consequently, all references and screenshots are targeted to that version.
-Running the 2008 or 2010 versions are fine, however, your screens may look slightly different.
+Consequently, most references and screenshots are targeted to that version.
+Running any later versions (such as 2008, 2010, 2013, 2015, etc…) are fine, however, your screens may look slightly different.

 If you are developing on Linux (or you are developing on Windows but want to write programs that you can easily port to Linux), we recommend Code::Blocks.
 Code::Blocks is a free, open source, cross-platform IDE that will run on both Linux and Windows.

 Windows users: make sure to get the version with MinGW bundled.

 With Code::Blocks, C++11/C++14 functionality may be disabled by default.
 You’ll definitely want to check and turn it on.
 First, go to Settings->Compiler: